isaacyaf/example/README.md

     These three examples analyze logic gates with neural networks, selection trees (rules), and simple descriptive statistics.
     <p>
     Q: <p>
-        *Can we use any kind of mechanical learning method to simulate a logic gate(or something else)?*
+        **Can we use any kind of mechanical learning method to simulate a logic gate(or something else)?**
 <p>
     A: <p>
         Of course, we can learn the logic gate results repeatedly with a difficult method just like deep learning.
         <p>
         But if the problem is not difficult (the rules can explain) or we know enough about the problem, we can consider other methods (for example: Decision tree)
         <p>
         Even more we can observe some phenomena with descriptive statistics.
-When any of our inputs is equal to 0, our probability of output equal to 1 is 0%.
+When any of our inputs is equal to 0, our output is equal to 1 with a 0% probability.

 ***